-I left recruiting and became a career counselor so that I could give more candid feedback to people seeking a job.
-Back when I was a recruiter and hiring manager in the technology industry, job seekers would say things in job interviews that would immediately rule them out for consideration.
-I was really tempted to give them extensive feedback about how to do better the next time, but my company’s legal department forbade me from doing so.
+When I worked in recruiting in the software development industry, job seekers would say things in job interviews that would immediately rule them out for consideration.
+I was very tempted to give them extensive feedback about how to do better the next time, but my company’s legal department forbade me from doing so.
 All that I was allowed to say was, “We hired a candidate whose qualifications were a better fit with the position.”

 Prepare for Job Interviews